Sunway-University-Anime-Club/website/README.md

 # SUAC Web

 The website and admin dashboard for the Sunway University Anime Club.
 This handles user registration and payments they make.

-The dashboard uses [SupaBase](https://supabase.com/) backend for user authentication and data storing.
+The dashboard uses [Lucia](https://lucia-auth.com/) user authentication and [MongoDB](https://www.mongodb.com/) as database.

 ## Creating a project